seilanhiep/data/kh/source_data/ministry_of_education_youth_and_sports/inventory_of_location_of_schools/secondary_school_distance_metadata.md

 Description

 This dataset provides the distances students need to travel to reach upper secondary schools for each village in Cambodia.
+Geographic data is encoded in the WGS 84 coordinate reference system.
 Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format